-HUMANSERVE International, Society for Relief and Development, is a non-profit agency registered with the Government of Alberta and governed by a community-based board of directors.
+HUMANSERVE International, Society for Relief and Development, is a non-profit agency registered with the Government of Alberta (see Bylaws) and governed by a community-based board of directors.
 HUMANSERVE works with a number of local and international non-government organizations (NGOs) providing educational, community health, development and social services in Lebanon and Palestine.

 Initially, the society was the regional office of Medical Aid for Palestine, an NGO based in Montreal.
 Between 1993 and 1996, several projects were implemented through the Edmonton office.
 Funds that were raised in Edmonton by the regional office were forwarded to the head office and MAP-Montreal maintained responsibility for developing the budgets and financial administration of the projects.

 In December 1996, the Edmonton regional office of MAP closed and the Society changed its name to HUMANSERVE International.
 We are now able to self-administer our funds and take responsibility for our projects from beginning to end.
 This society is committed to results based, practical and sustainable development work.